 Section 1 of this QAPP and the QMP list the key personnel and their responsibilities.
-In summary, the person conducting the monitoring (primarily the Water Resources Specialist II, but also the Water Resources Specialist II/Planner and Water Resources Technician II) is responsible for performing all inspections, QA/QC activities, and data management.
+In summary, the person conducting the monitoring (primarily the Water Resources Specialist II, but also the Water Resources Technician II) is responsible for performing all inspections, QA/QC activities, and data management.
 The Water Resources Specialist II is responsible for screening the data as necessary, with support from the Database Manager.
-The Database Manager is responsible for transmitting the data to STORET.
+The Database Manager is responsible for transmitting the data to EPA via WQX.
 The Water Resources Manager ensures that QA/QC objectives and reporting requirements are achieved.